-Is the deck building business back to normal?
+Is the deck-building business back to normal?

 “Every year, we look at our deck building costs and make a decision on pricing.
-We want our customers to understand why we make these adjustments and give them full transparency for our decisions.
+We want our customers to understand why we make these adjustments and give them full transparency in our decisions.
 The following should make things perfectly clear. “

 What we saw in 2020 – Deck Business in Canada